Our french style apricot jam is all-natural with real fruits.

 Traditionally the jam is used as an important cake glaze in Viennese Torte cakes.

-Apricot jam makes a great ingredient in sauces as in BBQ sauce or in dipping sauce.
+Apricot jam makes a great ingredient in sauces as in BBQ sauce or in dipping sauces.
 Mac Donald's Sweet and sour sauce is made of apricot jam.

 Please feel free to share your thoughts and ideas with us in the comment section further below!